Home/Blog/Cloud Computing/What is Amazon Lightsail?

 6 min read

 Amazon Lightsail is an infrastructure as a service (IaaS) offering by AWS that enables users to spin up a virtual server with a preconfigured environment for a predictable price.
-However, when would you use Lightsail, and what exactly does it have to offer?
-This blog attempts to answer these questions.
-Let’s start with an answer.
-Lightsail makes it easy to create a virtual machine with a predictable monthly price.
-It provides an easy-to-use platform for developers, small businesses, and students to quickly deploy and manage cloud infrastructure without the complexity of traditional cloud services.
+This blog attempts to answer when you would use Lightsail and what exactly it has to offer.
+Lightsail makes it easy to create a virtual machine with a predictable monthly price, providing an easy-to-use platform for developers, small businesses, and students to quickly deploy and manage cloud infrastructure without the complexity of traditional cloud services.

 Deploying a MERN stack application is great, but in what other scenarios would Lightsail be a good choice?
 Here’s a list of some other common use cases:

-• Development environment: Software developers can use Lightsail to spin up a development or testing environment in the cloud to focus on coding.
+• Development environment: Software developers can use Lightsail to spin up a development or testing environment in the cloud and focus on coding.

 • Experimentation: Thanks to the affordable pricing, small teams can use it for low-stake experimentation.